 Hot topics: What’s happening now in the Educators Alliance

 Latest Hot Topic: Check out the 2011 September Matrix article on Connect the Dots available at www.ahdionline.org under Professional Practices/Publications/Matrix/September issue.
 Connect the Dots discusses the launch of a medical transcription externship program for the industry’s student arena.

-ReConnecting the Dots: Did you complete a course in MT and found yourself out of the industry for a year or several years and now wanting to re-enter the MT field?
+Reconnecting the Dots: Did you complete a course in healthcare documentation and found yourself out of the industry for a year or several years and now wanting to re-enter the healthcare documentation field?

 AHDI Model Curriculum – The Model Curriculum for Medical Transcription was initially developed by AHDI to assist educational institutions in the development of medical transcription educational programs.
 The Model Curriculum incorporates a competencies profile for medical transcription into an educational program outline.